 Hāpuʻu in Hawaiian proverbs

 There is a Hawaiian proverb that mentions the hāpu‘u.
-It is a saying connected to times of famine and death, and goes as follows:
+This saying is connected to times of famine and death, and goes as follows:

-If the food was done, then hunger was stayed; if not, there was another long delay, and by that time someone may have starved to death.
+If the food was done in time, then hunger was stayed; if not, there was another long delay, and by that time someone may have starved to death.

-If you are interested in Hawaiian proverbs we recommend ‘Ōlelo Noeau : proverbs of the ancient Hawaiian people, published by the Bishop Museum.
+If you are interested in Hawaiian proverbs we recommend ʻŌlelo Noʻeau: Hawaiian Proverbs & Poetical Sayings, published by the Bishop Museum.